 - Inventory Must Be Accurate – Inventory in MTS environments has three distinct elements; raw materials, WIP, and finished goods.
 And these systems must not only be accurate at each phase of production, accurate tracking and handoff from one element to the other must be accurately tracked as well.
 Inefficient inventory counts or valuations at any phase can impact cost and production as well as tax liability as inventory is taxed differently at each phase depending on applicable law.

 - Risk of Obsolescence or Perishability – As many MTS products are rapidly consumed, a miscalculation of the forecast can render perishable goods unusable or require that cost be reduced to ensure their turn.
 Likewise, in industries such as electronics, overstock due to inaccurate forecasting may see the remaining stock rendered obsolete as new technology advances.

 Best Practices for Make to Stock

 Each of these drawbacks has a common element.
-All require accurate planning, forecasting, purchasing, analysis and decision-making.
-And each of those elements have a high degree of human interaction required to make an MTS system work.
+All require accurate planning, forecasting, purchasing, analysis, and decision-making.
+And each of those elements has a high degree of human interaction required to make an MTS system work.
 The heavy reliance on historical data and forward-looking analysis often obscures paths to improved efficiency because of this interaction as team members seek to make sense of the data, establish safety stock levels, negotiate contracts with vendors and plan production.

 In many cases, small to medium manufacturers may also have a blended mode with some products being MTS and others being MTO or ATO.
 This compounds the problems caused by manual tracking, different data sets for different segments of the business (for example, scheduling may operate off one set of lead times while purchasing uses a more fluid set for inbound materials).